userexperior-technologies/integration-guide/docs/ios.md

         UserExperior.stopTimer("TIMER_NAME")
     ```

 Eg: Suppose, you have a `TableView` on your screen which gets loaded with data you receive from the server.
-You can call `startTimer` method when view resumes to the user and call `stopTimer` method when data gets successfully shown in `TableView`.
+You can call `startTimer` method when the view resumes to the user and call `stopTimer` method when data gets successfully shown in `TableView`.
 Now, you can know how much time it takes to load data after the screen is visible to the user.
 Similarly, you can use `startTimer` at any method call and `endTimer` on method response.

 Example: